 Inspired by Ebertfest in Champaign, Illinois, Filmland hosts acclaimed filmmakers (producers, writers, actors, directors, production designers, cinematographers, etc.) at every screening.
 With no cross programming (single venue, one screening at a time) and only 5-10 screenings in the program each year, ACS is proud of Filmland's unique, intimate, quality-over-quantity program.

 As with every year, each screening will be followed by an in-depth Q+A conversation with the filmmakers.

-Back this year: Filmland Filmmaking Workshops!
+Filmland also includes Filmmaking Workshops!
 Join us all weekend for opportunities to learn about every aspect of filmmaking from industry professionals.

 ACS screens a collection of filmmaker-accompanied, cutting-edge, relevant, curated films and television shows, as well as a selection of Arkansas films--either made by an Arkansan or made in Arkansas.

-Submissions for 2022 are now closed.
-Check back next Spring for submissions to Filmland: Arkansas 2023!
+Check back in the Spring for submissions to Filmland: Arkansas 2023!

 Filmland is held annually in Little Rock, AR

 As a small arts non-profit, we are not able to offer refunds.
 However, you are welcome to get in touch with us to put your unused ticket purchase toward a future event.